kbysiec/vscode-go-to-mdn/README.md

 ![Preview of the search feature](img/search.gif)

+## Commands

+* `goToMDN.browse`

+  Search any text or browse available data downloaded from MDN API.

+* `goToMDN.clearCache`

+  If you know that the cached data is outdated, clear extension cache to download it one more time.

 ## Extension Settings

+* `goToMDN.githubPersonalAccessToken`

-* `goToMDN.githubPersonalAccessToken`: Allows to increase number of requests to API from 60 (unauthenticated) to 5000 (authenticated) per hour.
+  Allows to increase number of requests to API from 60 (unauthenticated) to 5000 (authenticated) per hour.

 Github API has limits for requests number.
 For unauthenticated users it is 60 requests per hour.
 For authenticated it equals to 5000 requests per hour.